-We present a crowd model derives from Common Ground theory to accommodate high-level socially-aware behavioral realism of characters in crowd simulations.
-Our approach provides a means to simulate purposive coordinating behavior of human groups, and the resulted character behaviors that form consequential chain which is interpreted as a coherent story by observers.
-We demonstrated that our model produces more believable animations from the viewpoint of human observers through a series of user studies.
+We present a crowd model informed by common ground theory to accommodate high-level socially aware behavioral realism of characters in crowd simulations.
+In our approach, group members maintain group cohesiveness by communicating and adapting their behaviors to each other.
+The resulting character behaviors in animations form a consequential chain interpreted as a coherent story by observers.
+We demonstrate that our model produces more believable animations from the viewpoint of human observers through a series of user studies.
+Copyright © 2013 John Wiley & Sons, Ltd.